This topic is about our Classic Satellites. If you installed Satellites after 4/06/2021, you are probably running

 Lightstep uses Satellites to collect 100% of the performance data that your tracing instrumentation generates.
 Satellites collect spans generated by instrumented clients and servers, and then process and temporarily store that data during trace assembly.
 The Lightstep Engine, the remote SaaS component, queries the Satellites, records aggregate information about the spans, directs the trace assembly process, and then stores traces durably, all for display in the Lightstep UI.

 Lightstep offers three Satellite types, used at different times during the development lifecycle:

 - Local Developer Mode Satellite installed on your machine: Used when developing a single service.

 Typically during development, especially when instrumenting a single service, you only want to see traces from your service, rather than having to wait to deploy to see results.
 Lightstep’s Developer Mode includes a Satellite you run on your machine.
 Because this Satellite communicates only with your local code, you see only your traces, speeding up instrumentation, testing, and debugging.

 - You can’t control the Satellite recall on public Satellites.
 It depends on the rate and size of incoming spans, which means they may not store enough of your data to generate complete traces 100% of the time.

 For production environments, you want complete control over your Satellites.
 You can download, install, and tune Satellites to fit your exact needs.
 Satellites are straightforward to deploy using a Docker image, AWS AMI, or Debian package.

-If you’re using public Satellites or working in Developer Mode, then that’s all you really need to know about Satellites, as LightStep installs and maintains them.
-If you're using on-premises Satellites, read further to understand how they work, how many to use, and how to install, monitor, and maintain them.
+If you’re using public Satellites or working in Developer Mode, then that’s all you really need to know about Satellites, as Lightstep installs and maintains them.
+If you’re using on-premises Satellites, read further to understand how they work, how many to use, and how to install, monitor, and maintain them.